ravensp93/aws-three-tier-web/Lab 2/readme.md

   <img src=https://github.com/ravensp93/aws-three-tier-web/blob/master/Lab%202/blob/lab-2-pic-3.PNG>
 </p>

-**Note: Save the IP Address for accessing the instance and resource ID for cli attachment of elastic IP onto the bastion instance later**
+**Note: Save the IP Address for accessing the instance and resource ID for cli attachment of elastic IP onto the bastion host later**

 ## Key Pair
 A key pair, consisting of a private key and a public key, is a set of security credentials that you use to prove your identity when connecting to an instance.